Maps of toric varieties in Cox coordinates: Descriptions of maps

 \subsection{Homogeneity and relevance conditions}

-We consider when a multi-valued map describes some rational map.
-We prove an equivalence of four conditions that reflect the usual homogeneity conditions for maps between projective spaces.
+We determine when a multi-valued map $\Phi$ between the Cox covers of two toric varieties $X$ and $Y$ describes a rational map $X\dashrightarrow Y$.
+First we show the equivalence of four conditions analogous to the usual homogeneity conditions for maps between projective spaces.
 Together, they are referred to as \emph{the homogeneity condition}.

-Throughout this section we consider a multi-valued map $\Phi$ between the Cox covers of two toric varieties:

 {\textnormal{(\theenumi)}}